White Duck 10'x14' Prota Canvas Tent

 With 140 square feet of floor space and a 6'6" ceiling, four people can actually move around without climbing over each other.

-The canvas construction and YKK zippers earn high marks for durability, and six windows keep air flowing even when you're buttoned up for bad weather.
+The canvas construction and YKK zippers earn high marks for durability, and five windows keep air flowing even when you're buttoned up for bad weather.

-Just know what you're signing up for: at 94 lbs with 32 stakes to pound in, this is a commitment tent, not a quick weekend setup.
+Just know what you're signing up for: at 70 lbs with 18 stakes to pound in, this is one of the harder tents to set up.

 How We Rated It